agvxov/csope/README.md

 	GNU History (should come with Readline)
 Just run:
 	make
-This will yield the executable "scope", which you are free to do whatever with.
+This will yield the executable "csope", which you are free to do whatever with.
+Hint:
+	cp csope /usr/bin/

 # Configuration
 ## Readline